 Generally, surgical procedures for Peyronie’s disease should be the last option given to patients.
 However, there has been much feedback to suggest Peyronie’s surgery was the main or only recommendation from Urologists or General Practitioners.
 We’ve had many inquiries from men who had corrective penis surgery and some of their feedback has included experiencing penile shortening by up to three inches.
 Some have also reported noticing the penile curvature began gradually returning with time.
 In recent years, many Urologists and Doctor’s in Australia have caught up with the fact that penile traction therapy is a viable, non invasive alternative to surgery to treat Peyronie’s disease.
 In our view, Doctors and Urologists who advise their patients with penile curvature to try a non invasive option such as penile traction, may help avoid costly, and sometimes risky procedures such as surgical treatment for Peyronie’s disease.

-Jes Extender is a class 1 medical grade device that can be used for penile traction therapy (PTT).
+Various medical grade devices may can be used for penile traction therapy (PTT).
 Numerous studies and clinical testing have demonstrated penile traction and its success in being able to support improvements in penis curvature when using within the medically proven optimal tension range.
-When using a genuine penile traction device like Jes Extender, it can help men avoid penis surgery which may not always give permanent treatment.
-As the therapy uses the medical principle of traction, it can also assist men to avoid penile length reduction which can result from some surgical operations.
-Furthermore should the penile curvature return in the future, it’s possible to use Jes Extender whenever the need arises.
-In our experience, there has not been any need to continue use once the desired results have been obtained.
-Feel free to read the Jes Extender resource below in which males of various ages used the medical device to assist with treating penis curvature, some with astonishing results.
-Further studies can be read here.
+When using a genuine penile traction device, it can help men avoid penis surgery which may not always give permanent treatment.
+As the therapy uses the medical principle of traction, it may also assist men to avoid penile length reduction which can result during the healing period of some surgical procedures.
+Furthermore should the penile curvature return in the future, it’s possible to use penile traction whenever the need may arise.

 Click the below resource for a larger version (opens in a new window/tab)

 Main highlights of the above data: